openlink/virtuoso-opensource/appsrc/ODS-Framework/readme.txt

 instance, not show the members.

 - The my services  page will show all services with some type of membership.
-There will be a link for memebrship options.  his will be  a URL to a page chosen in function of the user and the service  instance.
+There will be a link for membership options.  his will be  a URL to a page chosen in function of the user and the service  instance.
 For owners this is editing the service instance's options.
 For other members this is setting attributes of membership.
 These can  be notification